Scientific name: Resupinatus applicatus (Batsch)

 Derivation of name: Applicatus means "near" or

-"attached" or "close" and probably refers to the absence
+"attached" or "close" and likely refers to the absence

 of a stipe and the appearence of the cap directly (closely)